113ll3/Ibmclouddocscli/idt/commands.md

 ## view
 {: #view}

 You can view the URL to which your application is deployed through the `view` command.
-Run this command in the root directory of the application you want to view.
+Run this command in the root directory of the application you wish to view.
 The `view` command will also open the URL in your default browser.

 For applications deployed to Cloud Foundry, the URL consists of the application's hostname and the application's domain.